mllev/a.dom/README.md

 - server side rendering that is simpler, faster, and *far* easier to understand than all modern solutions
 - flexible code separation and project structure

+#### STARTING POINT
+The only thing you need to understand before continuing is how an HTML document is constructed.
+If you're comfortable creating a basic application in a single HTML file using `<script>` tags and `<style>` tags, you're ready to begin learning ADOM.

 #### CONCEPTS
 ADOM fits safely into the following two categories: compiler-based reactive framework and server-rendered templating engine.
 This allows for an extreme simplification of the modern web development environment.
-ADOM makes large dependencies like Babel and Webpack nice-to-haves rather than absolutely requirements.
+ADOM makes large dependencies like Babel and Webpack optional rather than absolutely requirements for a decent development experience.

 #### INSTALLATION AND USAGE
 ```